Treer/structure_generator/Readme.md

 * Prefab creation tools (chat-commands)
 * The `structure_generator_lib.lua` library you copy into your mod

-A 'demo' magic wand that builds structures is also provided - use a map with a dummy backend if you're going to play with the wand, or a map you don't care about.
+A demo magic wand that builds structures is also provided - use a map with a dummy backend if you're going to play with the wand, or a map you don't care about.
 With great power comes great responsibility.

 The prefab creation tools are used to create the structure data and make it easy to edit your schematics inside Minetest and be able to export them.
 You would copy the generated data into your mod along with `structure_generator_lib.lua` to enable the mod to create large procedural structures (once there's better documentation).